geethz2908/webcrawling/README.md

-This Go-based client-server application facilitates web crawling.
-The server listens on port 8080 for connections, handles URL requests by extracting hyperlinks from the provided web pages, and sends these links back to the client.
-The client connects to the server, submits a URL, and prints the list of hyperlinks received in response.
-This setup demonstrates basic network communication, HTTP request handling, and HTML parsing using Go.
+Develop a client-server application using Go (Golang) designed for web crawling.
+In this system, the server operates on port 8080, handling incoming TCP connections from clients.
+Upon receiving a URL from a client, the server retrieves the web page, parses the HTML content, extracts all hyperlinks, and sends this list of links back to the client.

+The client-side application connects to the server, sends a specified URL, and then processes and displays the hyperlinks received in response.
+This setup showcases core aspects of network communication, including establishing TCP connections, transmitting data, and handling requests.
+It also involves HTTP request handling for fetching web pages and HTML parsing for extracting links, leveraging Go’s built-in libraries to achieve efficient and effective web crawling.

+This Go-based client-server architecture illustrates practical applications of Go in network programming, HTTP operations, and text processing, providing a foundation for more advanced web crawling and data extraction projects.